Quantum-Assisted Support Vector Regression: Results

 \subsection{Quantum-assisted facial-landmark detection}

-We characterise the three implementations of our landmark-detection model~\eqref{eq:detect_landmark}, namely SKL-\texttt{landmark}, SA-\texttt{landmark} and QA-\texttt{landmark}.
-Each of these three models is trained and tested using subsets of the LFW database~\cite{SWT13, SWT13web}.
-We begin by comparing the true and predicted positions of five landmarks on a LFW test image.
-Then we compare the three landmark-detection models based on their mean~\eqref{eq:MNDE} and variance of normalised detection errors~\eqref{eq:DE} for each of the five landmarks and their aggregate.
-Finally, we present results for FR~\eqref{eq:FR} of the three models.
+We compare the three implementations of our FLD model~\eqref{eq:detect_landmark}, namely, SKL-\texttt{landmark}, SA-\texttt{landmark} and QA-\texttt{landmark}, based on the resources required for training these models.
+Each of these three FLD models is calibrated and trained using subsets of the LFW database~\cite{SWT13, SWT13web}.
+Additionally, we show the true and predicted positions of five landmarks on an example LFW image.

+We calculate the total wall-clock time and actual runtime for training an $\varepsilon$-SVR model $\widehat{\texttt{detect}}_\ell$ that constructs each component of the FLD model.
+The annealing-based algorithms require an additional time for converting the dual optimisation problem for $\varepsilon$-SVR into a QUBO form~\eqref{eq:qubo}; we estimate this required time to be $\sim$5min for a problem with $M=100$.
+Solving this QUBO problem using SA takes $\sim$25min of wall-clock time, as compared to $\sim$20s using D-Wave's Hybrid Solver.
+More specifically, the actual runtime on this Hybrid Solver is $\sim$4s, with a QPU access time of $\sim$42ms.
+On the other hand, it takes $\sim$8ms to train the SKL-SVR model.
+These runtimes can vary depending on the classical and quantum hardware being used.
+The above runtime estimates are based on our available resources, namely, a 2.3 GHz Intel Core i5 processor and the D-Wave Solver \texttt{hybrid\_binary\_quadratic\_model\_version2} for classical and hybrid computations, respectively.

-We show detection results of the QA-\texttt{landmark} model for a test image from the LFW test dataset~in~\cref{fig:LFW_results}(a).
-To assess the efficacy of our trained landmark-detection model, we select an unconstrained LFW image, which has a non-frontal face with expression.
+By choosing the $5^\text{th}$ instance~(\cref{subsec:evaluation}) of our FLD problem, we calibrate~(\cref{appendix:workflow}) each $\varepsilon$-SVR model to obtain optimal hyperparameter tuples; see \cref{tab:optimal} in \cref{app:results} for details.
+In~\cref{fig:LFW_results}, we show detection results of the QA-\texttt{landmark} model, with optimal hyperparameters, for a LFW test image.
+To assess the performance of our trained FLD model, we select an unconstrained LFW image, which has a non-frontal face with expression.
 For the selected test image, the predicted positions of four landmarks~(\#1,~\#2,~\#4,~\#5) overlap with their corresponding true positions.
 The predicted coordinates for landmark~\#3, i.e., tip of the nose, agree less to the actual coordinates by a normalised error~\eqref{eq:DE} of~19\%.

-In~\cref{fig:LFW_results}(b), we compare the statistics of detection errors for the three landmark-detection models over a randomly selected subset of the LFW test dataset, comprising 25 manually marked facial images.
-QA-\texttt{landmark} delivers marginally lower MNDE than the two classical models for landmarks~\#1,~\#3 and~\#4, but within the error bars.
-For the aggregate case, i.e. the union of detection errors for all five landmarks, all three models are equivalent in terms of the mean and variance of detection errors.
-Quantitatively, MNDE for QA-\texttt{landmark} is~$1\%$ and~$2\%$ less than the MNDEs for SA-\texttt{landmark} and SKL-\texttt{landmark}, respectively.
-Moreover, the variance of detection errors for the QA-\texttt{landmark} model is~$2\%$ ($7\%$) less than that for SA-\texttt{landmark} (SKL-\texttt{landmark}) model.